-Approximately 46% of our revenues for both the fiscal years ended December 31, 2012 and 2011 were derived from sales outside of the U.S. As a result, we conduct business in numerous currencies other than the U.S dollar.
-Among the major foreign currencies in which we conduct business are the Eurodollar, the British Pound, the Japanese Yen, the Australian dollar, and the Canadian dollar.
+For the fiscal years ended December 31, 2013 and 2012, approximately 45% and 46% of our revenues, respectively, were derived from sales outside of the U.S. As a result, we conduct business in numerous currencies other than the U.S dollar.
+Among the major foreign currencies in which we conduct business are the Euro, the British Pound, the Japanese Yen, the Australian dollar, and the Canadian dollar.
 Our foreign currency exposure results in both translation risk and transaction risk: